Understanding Bankruptcy

 Step 3: Meet with your trustee

-This will occur at your trustee’s office or online during the pandemic.
+This will occur at your trustee’s office.
 The trustee will explain all options available to you.
-He or she will ask about your income, your assets, how much you owe, and what your expenses are.
+They will ask about your income, your assets, how much you owe, and what your expenses are.
+They will likely first examine if there are debt relief options and strategies available to you other than bankruptcy.

-You should also ask questions as well, including how to start, what the costs are, when to make payments, what assets you may have that would qualify for exemption and any other questions you have.
+You should also ask questions, including how to start, what the costs are, when to make payments, what assets you may have that would qualify for exemption, and any other questions you have.

 In some cases, you may be required to attend a meeting with your creditors.
 This happens if creditors object to your filing.
 It only occurs if a minimum of 25% (dollar-based) of your creditors ask for this meeting.
 The location will usually be your trustee’s office.
-Before the meeting, you will have to have a preliminary report filled out, which goes over your assets and liabilities as well as why the bankruptcy happened.
-It will also include details of any business or personal transactions you might have or will have been involved in.
+Before the meeting, you will have to have a preliminary report filled out, which goes over your assets and liabilities, as well as why the bankruptcy happened.
+It will include details of any business or personal transactions you might have, or will have, been involved in.
 Your trustee will be present to make sure the process is fair.
 You can get a lawyer if you wish, but it’s not required.

 If a majority of your creditors (dollar-based) agree, your bankruptcy will proceed.